Infected Wisdom Teeth: A Dental Emergency

 Infected wisdom teeth are one of the most common dental emergencies.
 Thanks to evolution and our softer diets, people’s mouths are smaller today.
 As a result, few people have enough room in their mouths to accommodate the third molars, at the back of the mouth, which are commonly known as wisdom teeth.

-Wisdom teeth are the last adult teeth to emerge, usually appearing when people are in their late teens or even early twenties.
+Wisdom teeth are the last adult teeth to emerge, usually appearing when people are in their late teens or even their early twenties.

 For the majority of people, wisdom teeth won’t come in normally.
 Instead, the wisdom teeth erupt through the gums at an odd angle, only partially emerge, or remain impacted.

 When a wisdom tooth breaks through the gum, without adequate room, it often creates a slit, or flap of tissue.
 When food gets trapped in the flap, this often leads to an infection.

-Signs and symptoms of infection from wisdom teeth include:
+Signs and symptoms of infection from wisdom teeth can include the following:

 • pain in the tissue and area around the wisdom tooth (pain is a warning sign)